Farid Uddin Chowdhury

 Farid Uddin Chowdhury (ফরিদ উদ্দিন চৌধুরী; born 25 December 1947) is a teacher, politician and businessman.
-He was the former Member of Parliament for the Sylhet-5 constituency from 2001 to 2008, representing the Bangladesh Jamaat-e-Islami party.
+He was the former Member of Parliament for the Sylhet-5 constituency from 2001 to 2008, representing Bangladesh Jamaat-e-Islami.

 Early life and education

 Chowdhury was born on 25 December 1947 into a Bengali Muslim family in Talbari village, Kanaighat, Sylhet District in East Bengal.
 His father, Abdul Haq Chowdhury, was a Mawlana.
 Chowdhury completed his secondary education (dakhil) at the Sylhet Government Alia Madrasah in 1959.
 He remained in the madrasa where he finished his alim course in 1963, fazil in 1965 and Kamil degree by 1967.
 He then moved on to study at the Murari Chand College, where he earned his Bachelor of Arts in Bengali language in 1971.

 Career

 Chowdhury began his career as an imam at the Gohorpur Mosque in Balaganj.
 He later became the principal of the Shahjalal Jamia School in Mirabazar, Sylhet.
 He is also a noted businessman in Sylhet, serving as the vice chairman of Al Hamra International Shopping Centre and the chairman of An-Noor Properties Limited.